Standard 7.2 Leadership – Case study 1

 Effective leadership builds and promotes a positive organisational culture and professional learning community.

-This outside school hours care program, situated in a rural community, was keen to rethink their approach to developing their Quality Improvement Plan (QIP) as part of their vision for quality.
+This OSHC program, situated in a rural community, was keen to rethink their approach to developing their Quality Improvement Plan (QIP) as part of their vision for quality.
 Inspired by the United Nations Convention on the Rights of the Child, and specifically Article 12, they wanted to ensure children had every opportunity to express their views in matters affecting them and for those views to be taken into account.
-This was also consistent with their recently reviewed service philosophy and the principles included in My Time Our Place, including positive partnerships and ongoing learning and reflective practice.
-Educators had begun to realise over time that while they were supporting children’s sense of agency in some ways, they were still deciding what children would be involved in.
+This was also consistent with their recently reviewed service philosophy and the vision, principles and practices in My Time Our Place, including genuine partnerships and ongoing learning and reflective practice.
+Educators had begun to realise over time that while they were supporting children’s sense of agency in some ways, educators were still deciding what children would be involved in.

 To ensure their approach was meaningful and authentic, the coordinator, who is also the educational leader, researched respectful ways to consult with children.
 Key information was shared with other educators to ensure everyone was on board and had a shared understanding of the rationale for engaging children in this way and the strategies they might use.
 In addition, one educator, who had a good understanding of research and practice, was buddied up with another educator so they could be supported in a mentoring capacity.

 As educators reflected on each quality area, feedback was also sought from families in different ways.
 For example, identified outcomes of the current QIP were shared using photographs and key messages displayed on a notice board in the reception area for families to review and comment on.
-Notepaper was provided for families to add their responses.
-Sharing information with families in this way had proved successful in the past.
+Note paper was provided for families to add their responses.
+Sharing information with families in this way had proven successful in the past.
 It also created opportunities for families to connect and talk with each other.

 Educators sought feedback from children using the ‘talking circles’ methodology.
 This involved planning a series of conversations and inviting the children to share their stories and perspectives.
-The talking circles were carefully planned and children were given the opportunity ‘opt out’ if they didn’t want to participate at any time in the process.
+The talking circles were carefully planned and children were given the opportunity to ‘opt out’ if they didn’t want to participate in the process at any time.
 Educators found that most children were enthusiastic about being involved and having a voice about the service.
 They also respected that children should have a choice in how they participate, with drawings and conversations given equal consideration.

 The ‘wall of joy’ included children’s statements in their own words.
-This was very engaging.
-Many families were observed looking at the wall with their children and talking about the children’s statements and the thinking behind them.
+This was very engaging for families and children, and many families were observed looking at the wall with their children and talking about the children’s statements and the thinking behind them.
 Representatives from the school were also invited to review and comment on the ‘wall of joy’.